librato/librato-rails/README.md

 Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/librato-rails/wiki/Configuration).

+Note that if Heroku idles your application measurements will not be sent until it receives another request and is restarted.
+If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.

 ## Automatic Measurements

 After installing `librato-rails` and restarting your app and you will see a number of new metrics appear in your Metrics account.
 These track request performance, sql queries, mail handling, and other key stats.